Christian Tue Jensen: KuPS

 On 4 July 2022, Jensen transferred to Veikkausliiga club KuPS and signed an 18-month contract, with the option of a further year.
 He became eligible to play on 13 July 2022 and made seven appearances during the remainder of the 2022 season.
 Jensen was a part of the club's 2022 Finnish Cup-winning squad.
 After making just four league appearances during the first three months of the 2023 season, Jensen's "chaotic" spell with the club was ended when his contract was terminated by mutual consent on 1 July 2023.

 HB Køge

 Following an unsuccessful trial with AC Horsens, Jensen signed a two-year contract with Danish 1st Division club HB Køge on a free transfer on 1 September 2023.
 He made 27 appearances and scored two goals during a 2023–24 season in which the club narrowly avoided relegation.
 Jensen made 22 appearances and scored five goals during the 2024–25 season, which again ended with the club narrowly avoiding relegation.
 He signed a new 18-month contract on 7 January 2025.
+Jensen made 28 appearances and scored seven goals during the 2025–26 season, in which the club narrowly avoided relegation for the third straight season.